JCasasLopez/user-service-2.0/README.md

 - Account deletion
 - Inter-service notifications (for other microservices)

 The microservice prioritizes security through short-lived, purpose-specific JWTs (verification, access and refresh) and an account lockout mechanism after 3 failed login attempts (tracked via Redis), to prevent brute-force attacks.
 Accounts are automatically unlocked after 24 hours (default values are configurable).
-Passwords are encripted using BCrypt, and some of the endpoints are role-restricted.
+Passwords are encrypted using BCrypt, and some of the endpoints are role-restricted.

 Basic validation rules are enforced, such as unique usernames/emails and strong password requirements (see section 'Security Features' for details).